1. HYPOGLYCEMIA FOLLOWING GASTRIC SURGERY

 2. FUNCTIONAL ALIMENTARY HYPOGLYCEMIA

 Patients have symptoms suggestive of increased sympathetic activity, including anxiety, weakness, tremor, sweating or palpitations after meals.
 Physical examination and laboratory tests are normal.
 Previously, many of these patients underwent a 5-hour oral glucose tolerance test and the detection of glucose levels in the 50–60 mg/dL (2.8–3.3 mmol/L) range was thought to be responsible for the symptoms; the recommended treatment was dietary modification.
 It is now recognized that at least 10% of normal patients who do not have any symptoms have nadir glucose levels less than 50 mg/dL (2.8 mmol/L) during a 4- to 6-hour oral glucose tolerance test.
 In a study comparing responses to oral glucose tolerance test with a mixed meal tolerance test, none of the patients who had plasma glucose levels less than 50 mg/dL on oral glucose had low glucose values with the mixed meal.
 It is not recommended that patients with symptoms suggestive of increased sympathetic activity undergo either a prolonged oral glucose tolerance test or a mixed meal test.
-Instead, the patients should be given home blood glucose ...
+Instead, the patients should be given home ...